Diplomatic history of World War I: Russia surrenders: the Treaty of Brest Litovsk

 The Treaty of Brest-Litovsk was signed on 3 March 1918 between the new Bolshevik government of Soviet Russia and the Central Powers.
-Historian Spencer Tucker says, "The German General Staff had formulated extraordinarily harsh terms that shocked even the German negotiator."
+Historian Spencer C. Tucker says, "The German General Staff had formulated extraordinarily harsh terms that shocked even the German negotiator."

 Russia gave up all claims on Finland, Estonia, Latvia, Ukraine and Lithuania.
 Poland was not mentioned but it was taken over by Germany.
 A slice of territory was ceded to Turkey.
 Russia agreed to pay six billion German gold marks in reparations.

 The treaty gave Germany multiple gains.
 Most important, it allowed the main forces in the East to the move to the Western front, where they outnumbered the Allies, since the Americans had not yet arrived in strength.
 Second and achieve the German war aims of controlling most of Eastern Europe.
 Third, it supposedly solved the desperate German food shortages, since Ukraine was the bread basket of Russia.
 As for Russia, the new Bolshevik government desperately needed to end the war with Germany to concentrate on its multiple civil wars trying to overthrow the new regime from the right.

 However, Ukraine was so poorly organized that very little of the promised food was actually delivered to Germany.
 Though a strategic disaster from a military standpoint, Russia's exit from the war freed the Allied war effort of the diplomatic constraints imposed by the Tsar, including all promises made to Russia regarding post war territorial acquisitions.
 Further, the harsh terms of Brest-Litovsk proved to the Allies that there could be no negotiated peace with Germany and fighting would have to continue until it one side achieved clear victory.
 The treaty became a nullity when Germany signed the Armistice in November 1918.
 When Germany later complained that the Treaty of Versailles of 1919 was too harsh on them, the Allies responded that it was more benign than Brest-Litovsk.